fernando-mc/python3-workshop/part5.md

 Python libraries are one of the most amazing things about Python.
 They are bits of code that the developers of the Python programming language decided could be useful to Python developers and included for us with Python!

-Go ahead and open up the Python interpreter now in the VS Code terminal with `python3`.
+Go ahead and open up the Python interpreter now in the VS Code Terminal.

 Inside the terminal, type this out: